County-by-County: Where you can get a COVID-19 vaccine in North Florida

 - County vaccine information

-Columbia County is ready to begin administering the Moderna COVID-19 to residents 65 and older.
+Columbia County is administering the Moderna COVID-19 to residents 65 and older.
 The vaccine will be administered in two doses, one month apart.
 Eligible residents hoping to receive a vaccine should tap this link to fill out a form to set up a vaccination.

 - CVS